Summary: First Steps with Congruence

 This chapter introduces the extremely important notion of congruence.

-- Before examining more formal properties of congruence, we use Sage to confirm that it is much easier to be Going Modulo First when you try to compute in a congruence.
+(mod ), and immediately note in Lemma 4.1.2 that it is the same thing as when two numbers have the same remainder. - Before examining more formal properties of congruence, we use Sage to confirm that it is much easier to be Going Modulo First when you try to compute in a congruence.

-- We must then show that Congruence is an equivalence relation and that Congruence arithmetic is well-defined, so that we are justified in such computations modulo \(n\text{.}\)
+- We must then show that Congruence is an equivalence relation and that Congruence arithmetic is well-defined, so that we are justified in such computations modulo

 - Because any equivalence relation partitions its underlying set, we can talk about the equivalence classes involved here, and about residue systems that are convenient to compute with.